DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

-Cholesterol-lowering drug molecule.
-Computer model of a molecule of the cholesterol-lowering drug rosuvastatin (marketed as Crestor).
-Atoms are represented as spheres and are colour-coded: carbon (light blue), hydrogen (white), oxygen (red), nitrogen (dark blue), sulphur (yellow) and fluorine (green).
-This drug reduces the levels of low-density lipoprotein (LDL) cholesterol ('bad' cholesterol) in the bloodstream.
+Rosuvastatin cholesterol-lowering drug.
+Box and blisterpack containing tablets of the cholesterol-lowering drug rosuvastatin, marketed under the name Crestor.
+Statins are used to lower the levels of low-density lipoprotein (LDL) cholesterol ('bad' cholesterol) in the bloodstream.
 High levels of LDL cholesterol (hypercholesterolaemia) are a major cause of heart disease and strokes.
-Rosuvastatin works by blocking the effects of the enzyme HMG-CoA reductase, which normally causes the body to produce LDL cholesterol from foods.
+Statins work by blocking the effects of the enzyme HMG-CoA reductase, which normally causes the body to produce LDL cholesterol from foods.

 Model release not required.
 Property release not required.